ExterminatorX99/LuckInfo/README.md

 # LuckInfo
-Terraria mod that adds an accessory which displays your luck stat
+Adds an accessory which displays your luck stat

+Temporary recipe:
+  - 10 Dirt